On anticyclotomic Euler and Kolyvagin systems

 Since $T$ is $A$-torsion-free, we obtain that $\gs(y)-y=0$, i.e., $y\in T^G$.
 Hence, $T^G\subseteq \m_A T^G$.
-Since $T$ is finitely generated over the Noetherian ring $A$, then also $T^G$ is finitely generated over $A$, and we can conclude by applying Nakayama's lemma. \end{proof}
+As $T$ is finitely generated over the Noetherian ring $A$, then also $T^G$ is finitely generated over $A$, and we can conclude by applying Nakayama's lemma. \end{proof}

 We now apply this criterion to show that the quotients of $\T$ have no invariants over the absolute Galois group of some ring class fields of $K$.

 \begin{lemma} Let $n$ be a positive integer coprime with $NpD_K$ and let $T$ be any quotient of $\T$ by an ideal of $\calR$.
 Then $\ho(K[n],T)=0$. \end{lemma} \begin{proof} Denote by $\bar{\T}$ the residual $G_\Q$-representation of $\T$, which is a free module of rank $2$ over a finite field, unramified outside $Np$.
 Let $F$ be any field different from $\Q$ that is contained in $\Q(\bar{\T} )\cap K[n]$ and take a prime $q$ that ramifies in $F$.
 Since the extension $\Q(\bar{\T} )/\Q$ is unramified outside $Np$, we must have that $q\mid Np$ and from the fact that the extension $K[n]/\Q$ is unramified outside $nD_K$, it follows that $q\mid nD_K$.
 But this is impossible, as $Np$ is coprime with $n D_K$.
 Therefore, $\Q(\bar{\T} )\cap K[n]=\Q$.
 Hence, restricting automorphisms from $\Qbar$ to $\Q(\bar{\T} )$ gives a surjection $G_{K[n]}\twoheadrightarrow\Gal(\Q(\bar{\T} )/\Q)$.
 Since, by point \ref{condition:assumption-irreducible-residual-representation} of Assumption \ref{ass:assumptions-on-T}, the representation $\bar{\T}$ has no $\Gal(\Q(\bar{\T} )/\Q)$-invariants, we conclude that it does not have any $G_{K[n]}$-invariants.
 The claim follows by applying Lemma \ref{lem:nakayama-for-irred-repr}. \end{proof}